espocrm/documentation/docs/administration/roles-management.md

 stream – team
 ```

-Users will be able to read only those leads and opportunities which belong to the 'Sales Department' team (*Teams* field).
+Users will be able to read only those leads and opportunities which belong to the 'Sales' team (the *Teams* field of the User).
-The users will be able to edit only those leads and opportunities which they are assigned to or those they have created.
+The users will be able to edit only those leads and opportunities which they are assigned.
 The users won't be able to remove any leads or opportunities.

 We want to give more rights to a certain user who holds a sales manager position in the company.
 This employee must have the ability to read/edit/delete all records from the 'Sales' team.
-The user should belong to our 'Sales' team.
-But we need to create a new role 'Sales Manager' and select this role for that user in *Roles* field.
+The user should be in the 'Sales' team.
+We need to create a new role 'Sales Manager' and select this role for that user (in the *Roles* field).

 The 'Sales Manager' role is defined in the following way:

 Lead:

 ```
 create - yes
 read – team